CONSTITUTION & BYLAWS

 An assistant pastor shall be an elder.
 He shall perform the duties of an elder described in Section 2, above, and shall be recognized by the church as particularly gifted and called to the full-time ministry of preaching and teaching.

-His call shall be subject to the triennial reaffirmation and term limitation set out in Article 5, section 2, for elders.
+His call shall be subject to term limitation set out in Article 5, section 2, for elders.
 His call shall be defined as per Article 6, Section 5

 He shall assist the senior pastor and associate pastor(s) in the performance of their regular duties, and shall perform any other duties as usually pertain to the office of pastor.
 The elders shall define the responsibilities of the assistant pastor(s).